maazahmadkhan2/AuthFlow/replit.md

 # Overview

 This is a Firebase-only web application built with React and Node.js.
 The app uses Firebase Authentication for user management and Firestore database for data storage.
 It features a modern, mobile-first responsive UI built with React Bootstrap components.
+The authentication system includes login, registration, Google OAuth, and password reset functionality with a streamlined UI - password reset is handled via popup modal instead of a separate tab.
 The backend is minimal and only serves the React app, with all authentication and database operations handled client-side through Firebase.

+## Recent Changes
+- Removed landing page - app now starts directly at authentication page
+- Updated password reset flow to use popup modal instead of separate tab
+- Streamlined authentication UI for better user experience

 # User Preferences